DevExpress-Examples/xaf-treelist-editor-blazor/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T1023129)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# XAF Blazor - How to Implement a TreeList Editor
+# XAF Blazor - How to Implement a TreeList Editor to Display Hierarchical Data

 > **Note**
 > The description of this example is currently under construction and may not match the code in the example.
 We are currently working to provide you with up-to-date content.